kieran-lim/Performance-Motors-Limited-Sales-Draft-Generator/README.md

 A professional web application designed to streamline the car sales process by generating polished, accurate, and ready-to-send sales drafts with automated calculations and professional formatting.

+It is common practice for salespeople in the car sales industry in Singapore to scribble the price breakdown, trade-in offer and financing details on paper, opening the door to ambiguity and confusion for customers, especially when many numbers and components are involved.
+Introducing this sales draft generator for sales teams to use prevents unnecessary confusion, calculation mistakes, saves time, and projects professionalism by the company.

 ## 🌟 Features

 - **Real-time Calculations**: Dynamic updates for net price, downpayment, trade-in balance, and finance details